-• Gordon Rule course in which the student is required to demonstrate college-level writing skills through multiple assignments.
-Minimum grade of C is required if ENC 1101 is used to satisfy Gordon Rule and General Education Requirements.
+- Application of skills learned in ENC 1101.
+Emphasis on style; use of library; reading and evaluating available sources; planning, writing, and documenting short research paper. - Gordon Rule course in which the student is required to demonstrate college-level writing skills through multiple assignments.
+Minimum grade of C required if ENC 1102 is used to satisfy Gordon Rule and general education requirements.